Software Development Outsourcing to Mexico: Reasons to Consider

 12. Mexico is a prosperous IT exporter

 Another attractive incentive for the companies that consider outsourcing Mexico is the number of foreign investments in the country’s IT industry and its position on the global market.
-According to the United Nations, Mexico is the 10th largest IT exporter in the world and the 1st in North America as of 2019.
+According to the United Nations, Mexico is the 10th largest IT exporter in the world and the 1st in North America.

 Why Opt for Software Development Outsourcing to Mexico over Other North American Countries?